cs0320-f25/typescript-csv-jessiiishin/README.md

         return what is in the CSV file without false omission or alteration split up data on the delimiter
-        handle data that's grouped in double quotations (or other notation) handle errors gracefully and report them to users clearly
+        handle data that's grouped in double quotations (or other notation) handle errors gracefully and report them to users clearl.

 - #### 2.
 Random, On-Demand Generation
     I think this would help test more rapidly and thoroughly by being able to simulate random errors that CSV files could have.
 It can help capture variations of CSV files that I couldn't think of.